Benchmarking Text Encoding Strategies for Surgical Case Duration Prediction

 Embedding gains are largest for complex, variable-length procedures (Whipple, Colectomy) where operative narratives are richest in semantic content.

-Sentence-BERT achieves the highest share of predictions within ±30 minutes, directly enabling more reliable OR scheduling.
+Contextual embeddings achieve the highest share of predictions within ±30 minutes, supporting more reliable OR scheduling.

 So What?